KSanthanesh/dosa-palace/README.md

 <img width= "500" src= "assets/images/database-schema.png">
 </p>

-### colors
+### Colours
-I have used warm light and dark colours to create pleasant experience for those people to viewing this website. colors used:
+I have used warm light and dark colours to create pleasant experience for those people to viewing this website. colours used:

 Bootstrap colour also used for this website.
 - bg-info